 - Dog Valley on US-40 in eastern Utah near Myton, UT.
-It has fixed scales and is used intermittently by the Utah Highway Patrol (UHP) to keep an eye on crude oil traffic in the Uintah Basin. - Roto Flats on UT-10, staffed intermittently by port employees of the Peerless POE to watch coal traffic prevalent in that part of the state. - Thompson Springs eastbound on I-70 near the Colorado border in east-central Utah.
-It is staffed by the UHP intermittently and plans are to also staff it from the Peerless and Monticello POE's.
+It has fixed scales and is used intermittently by the Utah Highway Patrol (UHP) to keep an eye on oilfield operaions and crude oil traffic in the Uintah Basin. - Roto Flats on UT-10, has fixed scales and is staffed intermittently by port employees of the Peerless POE to watch coal traffic prevalent in that part of the state. - Thompson Springs eastbound on I-70 near the Colorado border in east-central Utah and also has fixed scales.
+It is staffed by the UHP intermittently and plans are to also staff it from the Peerless and Monticello POE's as we can.
+It is a future site for a virtual port of entry.

-The UHP Section 15 is charged with Motor Carrier enforcement and they are the State's roadside enforcement agency.
+UHP's Section 15 is charged with Motor Carrier enforcement and they are the State's roadside enforcement agency.
 They have teams distributed across the State to cover all counties Statewide.
-The section consists of a captain, two lieutenants, five sergeants, and 23 troopers.
-Of the 31 total FTE's, 29 are CVSA Level I certified inspectors.
+The section consists of a captain, two lieutenants, six sergeants, two corporals, and 28 troopers.
+Of the 39 total FTE's, 29 are CVSA Level I certified inspectors.
 They do traffic enforcement, inspections, carrier outreach, and CMV crash investigations.